openmc-dev/openmc/docs/source/usersguide/input.rst

     :type:
       The type of spatial distribution.
-Valid options are "box", "fission", "point", and "independent".
+Valid options are "box", "fission", "point", and "cartesian".
 A "box" spatial distribution has coordinates sampled uniformly in a parallelepiped.
 A "fission" spatial distribution samples locations from a "box" distribution but only locations in fissionable materials are accepted.
 A "point" spatial distribution has coordinates specified by a triplet.
-An "independent" spatial distribution specifies independent distributions of x-, y-, and z-coordinates.
+An "cartesian" spatial distribution specifies independent distributions of x-, y-, and z-coordinates.

       *Default*: None